cntswj/clique-summary/README.md

 We aim at providing a concise and complete summary of the set of maximal cliques, which is useful to many applications.
+We propose the notion of **t-visible MCE** to achieve this goal and design algorithms to realize the notion.
+The algorithm _samples_ the set of original maxmal cliques, using a recursive search with part of the search branches pruned.
+The algorithn is accompanied with an optional _global filtering_ stage.

+Two versions of the algorithm are available -- randomized and deterministic.
+The former ensures summary quality under the notion of *visibility* probabilistically, whilethe latter does definitely.
+See the reference paper for details.

-We propose the notion of *t-visible MCE* to achieve this goal and design algorithms to realize the notion.
-We may use the reﬁned output space in efficient computations of, for example, _top-k results with diversity_ and _interactive clique exploration_.
+One may use the reﬁned output space in efficient computations of, for example, _top-k results with diversity_ and _interactive clique exploration_.